Online Master of Accountancy (MAcc)

 If students enroll in four (4) courses in the fall, four (4) in the spring, and two (2) courses in the summer, the degree could be completed in as little as 12 months.
 Students may complete the program at a slower pace, as well.

 Each course in the Online MAcc is worth 3 credits.
 You should plan to spend approximately 10 to 12 hours each week, on average, to complete course requirements.
 The amount of time needed will vary as a function of prior preparation and aptitude.

 No, there is no in-person residency required.
 All classes are offered fully online.

 Yes.
-As a student matriculated in the ONline MAcc program, you will have full access to the Rutgers-Camden Career Center, including career fairs, etc.
+As a student matriculated in the Online MAcc program, you will have full access to the Rutgers-Camden Career Center, including career fairs, resume reviews, mock interviews, etc.

 Rutgers is the 8th oldest university in the nation.
 We are the leading state university in New Jersey, spanning three campuses, including Camden, Newark, and New Brunswick, with over 65,000 current students and over 500,000 alumni worldwide.

 Earning a MAcc degree provides the expertise necessary to take advantage of opportunities to advance in accountancy, finance and related careers.
 MAcc students will expand their knowledge of accounting concepts, acquire additional technical competence, learn about the latest technological trends in business, and gain superior analytical skills.